 ACM provides smaller or medium size companies a clear definition of a viable captive, assessing our clients risk exposure and financing objectives.

 ACM provides the expertise to form, manage and operate your captive, enabling ownership to retain focus on primary business entities, while engaging a team of experts in the captive industry to effectively manage the compliance, regulations and financial aspects of the supporting captive.
-ACM’s services assures you will be in a position to capitalize on this viable risk management solution as well as the tax incentives Congress has provided, as has been done by a growing number of large US corporations and multinationals.

 Active Captive Management is pleased to announce our first formation in the State of Hawaii.